sophic00/gomr/docs/design.md

 ### 3.4 Reduce Phase

-1. Worker B sends a gRPC heartbeat with status "Idle".
-The Master replies by assigning a Reduce task (e.g., partition 5).
+1. Worker B sends a gRPC heartbeat.
+The Master assigns a Reduce task (e.g., partition 5) **early**, even if the Mapping phase is still ongoing, provided at least one map task has finished.
-2. The Master provides Worker B with a list of HTTP URLs (pointing to the Map workers that hold partition 5).
+2. The Master continuously provides Worker B with updated lists of HTTP URLs pointing to Map workers that hold partition 5 via Heartbeat responses.
-3. Worker B downloads all partition 5 files using HTTP GET.
+3. Worker B incrementally downloads partition 5 files using HTTP GET as they become available.
-4. Worker B sorts the keys, pipes the sorted data to the compiled reduce binary's stdin, reads output from stdout, and writes the final output to a temporary, task-attempt-scoped object in S3 (e.g., `part-5-<attempt-id>.tmp`).
+4. Once all map tasks finish, Worker B sorts the keys, pipes the sorted data to the compiled reduce binary's stdin, reads output from stdout, and writes the final output to a temporary, task-attempt-scoped object in S3 (e.g., `part-5-<attempt-id>.tmp`).
 5. **Finalize Output:** Once the object is fully written, Worker B reports completion to the Master.
-The Master blesses the winning attempt and instructs the worker to promote the file via `CopyObject` + `DeleteObject` (since S3 lacks atomic rename).
+The Master blesses the winning attempt and assigns a Promotion task to promote the file via `CopyObject` + `DeleteObject` (since S3 lacks atomic rename).

 ## 4. Intermediate Storage